jarrettdev/jarrettdev/README.md

 ### Hi

-You will find projects on my page that I work on in my free time.
+You will find projects that I work on in my free time.

 Your contributions are welcomed and encouraged.